vicinityh2020/vicinity-agent/README.md

 ### Consuming property of remote object (from another VICINITY node)

+**Consuming of remote object property is always invoked by object behind the Adapter.** Thus, object must have permissions to consume the remote object property and proper VICINITY credentials of this object must be provided.

 To read remote object property value, the Agent implements the endpoint:
 ```
 GET : /remote/objects/{oid}/properties/{pid}